|

 Sneha Nivalu - Get-together of patients and families in Pallium India's premises.

-Who was happier – the visitors or the hosts?
 On World Down Syndrome Day, March 21, 2021, Pallium India’s teams visited 8 children with Down Syndrome who are in our care.

 World Social Work Day, March 16, 2021